Canada added 94,000 jobs in July, pushing jobless rate down to 7.5% | RCI

 July's numbers mean Canada's economy still has 246,000 fewer jobs than it did in February 2020, before the pandemic started.

-While below his expectations, BMO economist Doug Porter noted that the job market seems to at least be headed in the right direction.
+While below expectations, Bank of Montreal economist Doug Porter noted that the job market seems to at least be headed in the right direction.

+Today's jobs report may have been a bit shy of lofty expectations, but we would still give this report a solid silver medal, he said.

 - ANALYSISPainful as it may be, pandemic wage and business subsidies will eventually stop (new window)